Importance of Regular Blood Pressure Screenings

 The Impact of Lifestyle and Environmental Factors on Blood Pressure

-Lifestyle and environmental factors play a significant role in blood pressure regulation.
+Lifestyle and environmental factors, including diet, exercise, and stress management, play a significant role in regulating blood pressure.

 Diet, Exercise, and Stress Management